Table Of Contents

 The Rule of 40 initially applied when a SaaS business exceeded $50 million in annual revenue.
 Those who pioneered the rule, including Brad Feld, recommend applying it to your company if you’ve reached $1 million in annual recurring revenue.

-According to a SaaS Capital survey, many SaaS companies reach $1 million in ARR in about five years.
-However, assessing a 12-18 months’ period can help you see an accurate SaaS growth curve as a younger company.
+According to a SaaS Capital survey, many SaaS companies reach $1 million in ARR in about five years (remember the T2D3 method we mentioned earlier?).
+However, assessing a 12-18-month period can help you see an accurate SaaS growth curve as a younger company.

 Alternatively, you can wait until you have put most departments in place, have figured out your product-market fit, and sorted out cash flow issues.